-- (1) Operating efficiency ratio is the ratio of total operating expenses (excluding provisions for credit and impairment loss and income tax) to total operating income (excluding share in net income of associates and joint venture). - (2) Return on average asset is the net income attributable to equity holders of the parent company divided by the average total assets - (3) Return on average equity is the net income attributable to equity holders of the parent company divided by the average total equity attributable to equity holders of the parent company - (4) Capital adequacy ratios as of December 31, 2015 and 2016 were computed based on Basel III standards. - (5) Non-performing loans ratio is the ratio of net non-performing loans divided by total loans excluding interbank loans. - (6) Non-performing loans coverage ratio is the ratio of the total allowance for probable losses on loans divided by gross non-performing loans
+- (1) Operating efficiency ratio is the ratio of total operating expenses (excluding provisions for credit and impairment loss and income tax) to total operating income (excluding share in net income of associates and joint venture). - (2) Capital adequacy ratios as of December 31, 2015 and 2016 were computed based on Basel III standards. - (3) Net non-performing loans ratio is the ratio of net non-performing loans divided by total loans excluding interbank loans.